elilleshi/AutoPhish/README.md

 AutoPhish is a workflow within the IBM Resilient Platform which includes two functions, both of which are included in this repository.
-AutoPhish runs after the Generic Email Script (`email_parsing_script.py`) determines that an email concerns phishing or scams.
+AutoPhish runs after a Generic Email Parsing Script determines that an email concerns phishing or scams.
 AutoPhish then parses email attachments, populates incident artifacts with information, then checks the data store on Resilient to determine whether the threats have been seen before.
 Incidents are escalated from events to incidents if they are known to be malignant.
 Knowing this helps analysts relate incidents and automates the analysis process (from analyzing email headers to response to assigned tasks).

-See "AutoPhish Documentation.pdf" for background on the Resilient platform and where the AutoPhish project falls into the entire architecture.
-A development and installation walkthrough, as well as the Pre-Process and Post-Process scripts can be found there, as well.

 The folders `fn_parse_populate` and `fn_query_relate` include the entire package downloaded with `--codegen`, which provides all the necessary paths to successfully